CDL Pre-Trip Inspection Checklist For Commercial Drivers

 - Steering gearbox and pitman arm lubricated tightly.

-Check the safety and functionality of all the interior systems inside the cab.
-Pre trip CDL checklist is incomplete without an in-cab inspection.
+Check the safety and functionality of all the interior systems inside the vehicle.
+Pre trip CDL checklist is incomplete without an in-vehicle inspection.

 Seatbelt must clasp, slide smoothly without frays.